How to Export ProRes, CineForm, and Other Pro Formats With Premiere Pro

 How to Export Your Project Using an Intermediate CodecsHow to Export Your Project Using an Intermediate CodecsHow to Export Your Project Using an Intermediate Codecs

-1. Hit Control-M on the keyboard to bring up the Export Settings .
+1. Hit Control-M on the keyboard to bring up the Export Settings window.
 Instead of H.264 or H.265, select the QuickTime format.
 QuickTime is not a codec; it’s more of a bucket, and inside that bucket you can use many different codecs.

 2. For Preset, select Apple ProRes 422, normally called just ProRes, or Pro CineForm YUV 10 bit.
-If you’re ever exporting graphics from After Effects and they have a , you’re going to need a codec with an alpha channel.
+If you’re ever exporting graphics from After Effects and they have a transparent background, you’re going to need a codec with an alpha channel.
 In that case, pick Apple ProRes 4444 with Alpha, or maybe go for Pro CineForm 12 bit with Alpha.

 3. If you use CineForm, you can set the quality via a quality slider in the Basic Video Settings.
 The preset for YUV 10 bit is on 4, and it only goes up to 5.
-Both 4 and 5 are nearly visually lossless, so they’re both very high quality.
+Both 4 and 5 are nearly visually lossless, so they’re both very quality.
 If you use a preset for ProRes, you don’t even get an option for the bandwidth because the bandwidth is in the ProRes preset.

 4. When you’re done, just Export as usual.